 Resisting the urge to print your documents is a great way to reduce your carbon emissions in the workplace.
 Don’t print any documents unless you really need to and make them double-sided when you do.

 Not only are digital files more secure, but you’ll also save on paper, printing costs, and electricity by switching the printer off when not in use.

 7. Use public transport or promote car sharing

 Less traffic coming into your place of work means big reductions to your carbon footprint.

 Make it easy for employees to choose greener ways to make their way into your workplace by offering perks for using public transport, offering cycle to work schemes, and making it easy for colleagues to find car-share options.

 8. Use a drop-off delivery service

-Drop shops are perfect for saving on lots of trips to the post office or arranging dedicated courier collections from your business address which would increase your carbon emissions.
+Drop shops are perfect for saving time by not having to wait around for parcel collections from your business address, which would also increase your carbon emissions.
 A drop-off service involves taking your parcels to a local drop off point where the courier will collect it later.